top of page

 • Sustainable Restoration: Use hemp-based materials (hempcrete, insulation, fiber) to renovate existing structures, making them safer, non-toxic, and energy-efficient.

-• Local Production: By sourcing hemp locally, keep the budgetary flow within the community, supporting our growers while improving our housing stock.
+• Local Production: By sourcing hemp locally, keep the budgetary flow within the community, supporting our growers while improving our housing resilence.

 Transportation Mobility